Perfumes and colognes, generally speaking, can be brought onto airplanes.

 For the United States market, for S , this is how the tariff is determined: You can bring in either $200, 0, or $1600 worth of goods for personal use (like perfume) depending on where you're flying from.
 The excess must be subject to taxation.
 The import tax on perfumes is very high.
 The percentage is 20% for fragrances without alcohol and 75% for those with alcohol.

 And remember to always keep your perfume purchase receipts if you're going to be traveling with any fragrances.
-Imagine you're going on a trip to Europe and you want to bring three very expensive perfumes that you bought in the United States.
-S without the proper documentation, customs officials may demand payment for customs duty.
+If you're going on a trip to Europe and you bring three high-priced perfumes from the United States, for example: S without the proper documentation, customs officials may demand payment for customs duty.
 They probably think you bought them on vacation, so they charge you a premium.

 Almost all airlines allow passengers to wear their own fragrance during flights.
 You may do so; however, excessive spraying or spraying in close proximity to other passengers is discouraged.
 That's because if your perfume is overpowering other passengers, flight attendants can refuse to let you use any more of it.